How to Achieve Work-Life Balance is it really possible?

 I, like many of you reading this post work for myself.
 Therefore it can be a challenge to restrict myself to a set of hours and stay motivated and on task.

 Like all self-employed I do many tasks to run my business.
-I see clients in person and over skype, I write books, I blog and I research.
+I see clients in person and video and phone, I write books, I blog and I research.
 Therefore for me, there is never enough time in the day to get everything done, especially if I am in the middle of being creative I do not want to stop.

 Do you work in an office?